ROCm/HIPIFY/docs/reference/hipify-clang-cmd.rst

       - Don't write any translated output to stdout

     * - ``--no-undocumented-features``
-      - Do not rely on undocumented features in code transformation
+      - Don't rely on undocumented features in code transformation

     * - ``--no-warnings-on-undocumented-features``
       - Suppress warnings on undocumented features in code transformation